Ramblurr/elusivetruth/_posts/2012-12-31-a-boy-bike-and-raft.markdown

 <div class="caption">
 <!--<img src="http://elusivetruth.net/uploads/2012/12/bikeraft.jpg" alt="" />-->
 <a href="http://photos.elusivetruth.net/TheNetherlands/Rotterdam-2012/"><img src="/uploads/2012/12/bikeraft.jpg" alt="A bicycle folded up and strapped to an inflatable raft sitting in the water" /></a>
-<p>My bicycle and gear strapped to my packraft.
+<p>Bicycle and gear strapped to my packraft.
 They call this bikerafting.</p>
 </div>

 ### The Plan & Difficulties